GROUP CLASSES

 $225 for six 1-hour sessions

 Have fun building confidence and learning foundational skills that will transfer to our beginner agility classes and give you and your dog a jump start!
 We’ll work on different handling exercises, start introductions to some basic obstacles, and practice essential skills like stay, come, and send.
 You and your dog should be familiar with the basics of marker training before joining.
 No prior agility experience required.
-This class is held at our facility on Knapp St. in Grand Rapids.

 $225 for six 1-hour sessions